 NRG Stadium Lease Agreements - In May 2001, the Corporation entered into 30-year lease agreements with the HLS&R and the NFL Club for the use of NRG Stadium.
 Under terms of the lease, the NFL Club will pay a guaranteed payment of \$4,010,000 and HLS&R will pay a guaranteed payment of \$1,500,000 annually for the use of the facility.
-The NFL Club will pay an additional guaranteed payment of \$2,954,814 annually.
-In connection with the issuance of the Sports Authority Bonds issued to finance certain costs of acquiring, constructing and equipping the Stadium, the Corporation assigned all NFL Club guaranteed payments of the Sports Authority and assigned all HLS&R Lease payments to the Harris County Houston Sports Authority for the payment of principal and interest on the

-Miscellaneous Club Revenue Bonds, Additional Landlord/Tenant Bonds, and the Miscellaneous Rodeo Revenue Bonds.
+In connection with the issuance of the Sports Authority Bonds issued to finance certain costs of acquiring, constructing and equipping the Stadium, the Corporation assigned all NFL Club guaranteed payments and additional club payments to the Sports Authority and assigned all HLS&R Lease payments to the Harris County Houston Sports Authority for the payment of principal and interest on the Miscellaneous Club Revenue Bonds, Additional Landlord/Tenant Bonds, and the Miscellaneous Rodeo Revenue Bonds.